 the should partially fix #10805

-#2 Updated by Ulrich Pegelow about 4 years ago
+#2 Updated by Ulrich Pegelow over 4 years ago

 - System changed from Debian to all

 - % Done changed from 0 to 10

 I don't get a crash but something is certainly broken here.
 In my case darktable even fails to read the mask shapes from the XMP file -> no masks in the impage after import.
 If I use the "load sidecar file" option 'darktable -d sql' reveals that no "insert into masks ..." statement is prepared.